 - A committee headed by Lieutenant General D B Shekatkar had earlier recommended three new commands: Northern, for China; Western, for the Pakistan border’ and Southern, for maritime security.

 - The government created the Integrated Defence Staff (IDS) in late 2002 in preparation for the post.
 However, this has remained yet another vague department.

-- In India, there is a post named as the Chairman, Chiefs of Staff Committee (CSC).
-The senior-most among the three Service Chiefs are chosen as head of the committee
+- In India, there is also a post named as the Chairman, Chiefs of Staff Committee (CSC).
+The senior-most among the three Service Chiefs are chosen as head of the committee.

 - The United States has such a post named as chairman Joint Chiefs of Staff Committee (CJCSC).
 The committee includes members of the chiefs of the United States Navy, Air Force, Marine Corps, and National Guard.